sebastian-zieba/PACMAN/docs/source/models.rst

 What do I have to do?
 ''''''''''''''''''''''''''''''''''

-As an example, we will create a new model which will fit the product of a polynomial of 1. order and the upstream downstream effect.
+As an example, we will create a new model which will fit a polynomial of third order to the whole visit.
-We will call this model ``polynomial1_full``.
+We will call this model ``polynomial3``.

- 1) We create a new py file in src/pacman/lib/models/ called polynomial1_full.py
+ 1) We create a new py file in src/pacman/lib/models/ called polynomial3.py

  2) We create the code for this model which combines a fitting for the scale and a linear polynomial over the visit:

-.. include:: media/models/polynomial1_full.py
+.. include:: media/models/polynomial3.py
    :literal:

-Note that we use the same function name (``def polynomial1_full(...)``) as file name.
+Note that we use the same function name (``def polynomial3(...)``) as file name.

- 3) in work.......
+Our parameters for this model are therefore: ``v``, ``v2``, and ``v3``.

+ 3) Add the model parameters into src/pacman/lib/formatter.py.
+Each parameter needs its own row.
+Below an example on how to do it with our new polynomial3.py model.

+.. include:: media/models/formatter_cutout.py
+   :literal:

+ 4) Next we add the model to src/pacman/lib/functions.py.
+First we have to import the function at the very top:

+.. include:: media/models/function_cutout1.py
+   :literal:

+Next, we have to add the model to the file.
+See an example here for our model.

+.. include:: media/models/function_cutout2.py
+   :literal:

+Note, that the model, which we are currently adding is on to fit for systematics.
+Thats why we use ``sys`` and ``sys_porder``.
+If you are adding a new model fitting for an astrophysical effect you use instead ``astro`` and ``astro_porder``.
+See an example below for the transit model:

+.. include:: media/models/function_cutout3.py
+   :literal:

+ 5) add to fit_par.txt

+ 6) add to obs_par.pcf